Yellow-lored Tanager

 Interesting Facts About the Yellow-lored Tanager

-• 3Despite its vibrant appearance, the Yellow-lored Tanager blends well into its leafy habitat, aiding in predator avoidance.
+• 3Despite its vibrant appearance, the Yellow-lored Tanager is adept at camouflage in dense forest foliage.

 Yellow-lored Tanager Conservation Status